danchoi/sphinxesc/README.md

   deriving Show
 ```

-It does not parse more advanced Sphinx query expressions such as `NEAR/n`,
+The escaping does not parse more advanced Sphinx query expressions such as
-quorum, etc., nor does it recognize arbitrary `@field` expressions.
-The only
+`NEAR/n`, quorum, etc., nor does it recognize arbitrary `@field` expressions.
-special expressions recognized are `& (AND)`, `| (OR)` and `@tag_list WORDS`.
+The only special expressions recognized are `& (AND)`, `| (OR)` and `@tag_list
-Non-alphanumeric syntax that does not contribute into these specific
+WORDS`.
+Non-alphanumeric characters that do not form part of these specific
-expressions is prevented from being parsed (or mis-parsed) by the Sphinx query
-parser and effectively turned into whitespace and valid literal search terms.
+expressions are simply turned into whitespace.

 See the **Testing** section below for examples of conversions.